The Power of Group Therapy in Addiction Recovery

 Learning From Others’ Journeys

-Listening to your peers is an important part of recovery as you can learn from their experiences that may be helpful for your journey.
-By learning about your peers, you are able to turn inward and learn more about yourself, your needs, and where you want your journey to take you.
+Listening to your peers is an important part of recovery as you learn from their experiences and discover coping skills that may be helpful to your journey.
+By learning about your fellow group members, you are able to turn inward and learn more about yourself, your needs, and where you want your journey to take you.

 Offering and Receiving Support

 Group therapy creates a supportive environment that includes every client.
-While you motivate others, they simultaneously help and support you on your own recovery journey.
-Together, you celebrate successes and create a space where you can be a shoulder to lean on whenever you need.
+While you motivate others, they simultaneously help and support you in your own recovery journey.
+Together, you celebrate successes and create a safe space where you can be a shoulder to lean on whenever and wherever you need.

 Building Lasting Connections

 Post-treatment life can seem overwhelming, but it is important to remember that you are not alone.
-In group therapy, you build lifelong connections that support you every step of the way, no matter if you are at Red Rock Recovery Center or exploring your post-treatment life.
+Our group therapy in Denver provides an outlet for you to build a support network that stays with you every step of the way, no matter if you are here at Red Rock Recovery Center or exploring your post-treatment life.
 Just like in group therapy sessions during treatment, you know you can always turn back to your support system in times of need.

 Group Therapy at Red Rock Recovery: A Unique Approach

-At Red Rock Recovery Center, our community-centered approach values group therapy sessions and building connections between peers to support your recovery in every phase.
+Here in Colorado at Red Rock Recovery Center, our community-centered approach values group therapy sessions and building connections with peers to support your recovery in every phase.
 We heal, grow, and recover together, and group therapy is just the beginning of a lifelong community of supportive peers.